finos/legend-sdlc/README.md

 application in GitLab.
 The application will need to have "api" scope and have [http://`SDLC_SERVER`/api/auth/callback](http://127.0.0.1:7070/api/auth/callback) as a redirect URI, where `SDLC_SERVER` is the host and possibly port needed to connect to the SDLC Server.
 (For testing purposes, you can use `127.0.0.1:7070`) This redirect URI will also need to appear in your configuration file.
+If you are testing SDLC server in combination with Legend Studio you should also add the urls with (`localhost:7070`)

 If you are using the GitlabClient for authentication (see the pac4j section of the configuration), you will need a GitLab application for that as well.
 It will need "openid" and "profile" scopes, and will require